wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 password: test_pass
 ```

 On successful login, the next screen you see is the Alerts screen.
-However, this will be empty right now because, in the database, there aren't any alerts!
+However, this will be empty right now because, in the database, there aren't any alerts.

 ![An example of raising an alert with Postman](raise-alert.png)

 Now, retry logging into your mobile application.
-You'll see the new alert, and you'll also be able to press/click on this alert to be taken to a screen that shows more information.
+You'll see the new alert, and you'll also be able to click on this alert to be taken to a screen that shows more information.

-You can also transition this alert, whether it to be to accept or cancel.
+You can also transition this alert, whether it is to be accepted or cancelled.

 ## Conclusion